 Tenants' choice to return

-To meet growing demand for warm, dry state houses, Kāinga Ora is building thousands of new homes on land we own.
+To meet growing demand for warm, dry state houses, Kāinga Ora is building thousands of new homes.
 Before we can start though, we often have to rehouse tenants into another home to make way for redevelopment.

 What happens if we plan to redevelop

-If you are affected by redevelopment, and have to be rehoused, a Tenancy Liaison Officer will ask you about your preferences for areas to live in, taking into account where your children are going to school or tertiary education, where your job might be and where things like your doctor or church is located.
+If you are affected by redevelopment and have to be rehoused, an Advisor Customer Liaison will ask you about your preferences for areas to live in.
+They will take into account the location of places you need to visit often, like schools, workplaces, doctors and churches.

 The Choice to Return policy has been created to house as many of our tenants as possible in communities that fit with their lives.
-It might take time to find the house that does fit but freeing up land to build more homes ultimately increases the prospects for everyone.
+It might take time to find the house that suits, but freeing up land to build more homes creates more options for everyone.
 If you are affected by one of our redevelopments and have to move, the decision on which community you live in will be lead by you.